Prices from £19.95

 Felodipine is an example of a calcium channel blocker.
-It works by relaxing and widening the blood vessels which transport blood around the body:
+It works by relaxing and widening the blood vessels that transport blood around the body:

-- Felodipine blocks the calcium which enters the cells (the building blocks of the body) that make up the muscles in the heart and blood vessels.
+- Felodipine blocks the calcium that enters the cells (the building blocks of the body), which make up the muscles in the heart and blood vessels

-You can only get Felodipine if you have high blood pressure.
+You only need to use felodipine if you have high blood pressure.
 When your blood pressure gets measured there are 2 figures to measure; your systolic pressure and diastolic pressure.

 - Systolic pressure is the higher number and measures the force the heart pumps blood around the body.

 - Diastolic pressure is the lower number concerned with the resistance of blood flow in the blood vessels.

 - The normal range for blood pressure is considered between 90/60mmHg and 120/80mmHg.
 140/90mmHg or over is high.